- Beach Vibes

 Istanbul could technically go on either end of the itinerary.
 HOWEVER, there are some logistics to consider.
 If you decide to return to your home country NOT from Istanbul (e.g. take a flight from Dalaman), it will need to connect through Istanbul anyway, and there’s always a chance of delays or cancellations that could make you miss your international flight home.

 You might also like: The Only Carry-On Suitcase You’ll Need

 So with that said, I decided to do Istanbul at the end because it felt safer to fly TO Turkey and immediately catch the connection to Cappdocia (with a long enough layover built in).

 If you can make your itinerary a couple days longer, I definitely would recommend spending more time in Istanbul.
 For a 10-day Turkey itinerary, add two days in Istanbul (and maybe even a day trip to Ephesus).
 You can also skip the extra days of sailing if that’s not your thing and add more time along the coast, or make it to Pamukkale.

 Planning a trip to Turkey??
 Here are some posts to help you out!

 What to pack for this itinerary

 Obviously this will depend on what time of year you’re visiting Turkey (and to some extent what area).
 I visited in late September, a perfect time for temperatures and not typically too rainy.
-I’ve talked more about clothing considerations in my Turkey travel tips post, but overall I always make sure to dress a little more conservatively in Turkey than I might at home.
+I’ve talked more about clothing considerations in my Turkey travel tips post as well as my Middle East packing list but overall I always make sure to dress a little more conservatively in Turkey than I might at home.

 Days 1-3: Cappadocia